sakihiwe news

 Tags: Aboriginal Music Week 2016 | Ma Mawi Wi Chi Itata Centre | North Point Douglas Women’s Centre | the Picnic in the Park organizing committee | the Spence Neighbourhood Association

-Aboriginal Music Manitoba (AMM) is excited to announce that it's moving the Aboriginal Music Week festival up a week in 2016 and the dates will be August 9 - 13.
-The move will give the festival the ability to book more of the touring artists who make their way east from BC on the festival circuit each summer.
+Aboriginal Music Manitoba (AMM) is excited to announce that the Aboriginal Music Week festival is moving up a week in 2016, with new dates set for August 9 - 13.
+This move will provide the festival with a greater ability to book touring artists traveling east from British Columbia on the summer festival circuit.

-"The third week in August served us well for the past couple years," explains AMM chairperson Alan Greyeyes.
-"But there's always been a week in between our festival and a number of others in western Canada, which has made it challenging for touring artists to fit Aboriginal Music Week into their plans.
-I think the move will give us more opportunities to collaborate with other presenters along with the ability to introduce Aboriginal families to even more artists from Canada and overseas."
+“The third week in August served us well for the past couple of years,” explains AMM chairperson Alan Greyeyes.
+“But there’s always been a gap between our festival and others in western Canada, making it challenging for touring artists to fit Aboriginal Music Week into their plans.
+I think this move will open more opportunities for collaboration with other presenters and introduce Aboriginal families to even more artists from Canada and overseas.”

 Aboriginal Music Week was launched in 2009 to develop Aboriginal youth as an audience for live music.
 The festival presents between 25 and 35 First Nation, Métis, Inuit, Native American, and Indigenous music acts each year.
 It is held in Winnipeg, Manitoba, Canada and is produced by AMM.